WMaxZimmerman/aliases/README.md

 To correctly set up you will need to clone or copy this repo to your home folder.
 You will then need to add
 ". ~/aliases/init.sh"
-to you .bashrc or .bashprofile file (which ever is ran with your setup for cmder).
+to your .bashrc or .bashprofile file (which ever is ran with your setup for cmder/bash).

 After doing those steps you will be able to use the aliases on any bash terminal you open.